When you can't say what needs saying

 Something's badly wrong but neither of you can name it without the other hearing it as an attack.

-I'm a specialist relationship therapist working psychodynamically with couples in Croydon.
-Couples therapy isn't about communication techniques or learning to argue better.
+I'm a BACP registered psychodynamic therapist, currently training at Tavistock Relationships, working with couples in Croydon.
+Couples therapy - often searched for as couples counselling in Croydon - isn't about communication techniques or learning to argue better.
 It's about understanding what's actually happening between you.

 The problem usually isn't that you don't communicate.
 It's that you each brought a different instruction manual to this relationship - shaped by attachment, in houses with different atmospheres, different dangers, different ways of surviving.
 You're following rules the other person never learned.